-It also seems that kittens and older cats are usually less affected, but with that being said, big cats such as tigers can also be put under the spell of catnip!
+It also seems that kittens and older cats are less affected, but big cats like tigers can also be put under the spell of catnip!

 Is Catnip Safe for Cats?

-Catnip is non-toxic and safe for cats, and it can be beneficial to their digestive system, but like many things, too much catnip can result in some health issues, such as vomiting, diarrhea, and dizziness.
+Catnip is non-toxic and safe for cats, and it can be beneficial to their digestive system, but too much catnip can result in vomiting, diarrhea, and dizziness.